wilatai/cyclone/README.rst

 =======
 Thanks to (in no particular order):

+- Nuswit Telephony API

+  - For allowing this code to be published

 - Gleicon Moraes

   - Testing and using it in the `RestMQ <http://github.com/gleicon/restmq>`_ web service